 This course will cover a range of topics related to Human Factors in designing and evaluating systems, such as user analysis, design thinking, prototyping and usability testing.
 The course will also provide information about fundamental design principles, evaluation methods, usability testing strategies, and professional issues.
-A detailed schedule of readings, assignments and topics by date can be found below and will be made available in class and on Blackboard.
+Detailed information regarding the schedule of readings, assignments and topics by date can be found below and will be made available on Blackboard.
 Any schedule changes or changes in assignments will be announced in advance.